akchonya/aiogram-alert-bot/README.md

 ## What's wrong with the bot??

 Ohh, you should have asked what's right with it.
 Firstly, a lot of things are hardcoded (like location for weather and alerts), so even if you decide to use this bot in your chat (please *don't*) - you would need to hardcode it as well.
 Oh!
 And alert's logic is based on `while True`, which is...... not great.
 A lot of unnecessary files, logic is flawed, not optimized etc etc..

+Maybe I will refactor it in the future (we all know I means I'm going to shit code here for the rest of my free-tier hosting's life).

 ## Conclusion